kyma-project/busola/docs/extensibility/form-section.md

 ### GenericList

 GenericList widgets render an array as a list of collapsible sections with their own sub-forms.
-An **add** button is present to add new entries.
+An **Add** button is present to add new entries.

 #### Widget-specific parameters